uwaa-ndcl/local_lipschitz/README.md

 [**Analytical Bounds on the Local Lipschitz Constants of ReLU Networks**](https://ieeexplore.ieee.org/document/10164809)

-Trevor Avant & Kristi Morgansen, *IEEE Transactions on Neural Networks and Learning Systems*, 2023
+Trevor Avant & Kristi A. Morgansen, *IEEE Transactions on Neural Networks and Learning Systems*, 2023

 ## dependencies